yildizdb/yildiz/docs/how.md

 * this is the reason why there is a third table called "translations", which helps you to store the unhashed representations of your identifiers and relations
 * all three tables have the option to store additional values in JSON colum called "data" which is by default   NULL
+* the depth table enables a batched way of increasing the depth values (like edge weight) of edges

-Here is a shortened overview of the table-tripled generation in sequelize:
+Here is a shortened overview of the table generation in sequelize:

 ```javascript
 const Node = this.sequelize.define(`${this.prefix}_node`, {